christopherromo/chit-chatty/README.md

    - Seven new lesson templates with images of basic language learning topics
    - templatetags folder to hold translation logic for html
    - Lesson templates responsive to all screen sizes
-   - function_name in `services.py` using openai API to translate given words
+   - function_name in `services.py` using OpenAI API to translate given words
    - daily_lesson function in `view.py` to select language and translate given words.
 Templates cycle daily

 **UPDATED**